sdewyser/PSWorkspaceOneAccess/README.md

 - **Get-WS1LoginAuditForDateRange**: Retrieves login audit logs for all users within a specified date range.
 - **Get-WS1AuditReport**: Retrieves a detailed audit report for Workspace ONE Access events.
 - **Get-WS1AuditInformation**: Retrieves a detailed audit report for Workspace ONE Access events and replaces Get-WS1LoginAuditForUser, WS1LoginAuditForDateRange and Get-WS1AuditReport.
+- **Get-WS1WebAppAssignments**: Retrieves assignments for a specified web application in Workspace ONE Access.
+- **Get-WS1WebApps**: Retrieves a list of web applications available in Workspace ONE Access.

 ## 📦 Requirements